 Both visas allow for dual intent.
 Generally, nonimmigrant visas require the person to have the intention to return to his or her home country, and the person may be required to provide evidence of ties to the home country.
 Nonimmigrant visas generally may cause problems for those who seek to switch to an immigrant (green card) visa category.
 None of this applies to the L-1 and H-1B visas because they allow for both nonimmigrant and immigrant intent.

-Differences between L-1 and H-1B
+Differences between L-1 and H-1BLabor condition application

 The H-1B requires an approved labor condition application (LCA) from the US Department of Labor with an attestation from the employer that qualified US workers are available.
 The L-1 does not require an LCA.